knowledge center

 4. Fleas/ticks

-Fleas or ticks are another reason that your dog is chewing its tail.
+Fleas or ticks are another reason why dogs chew their tails.
 Examine the tail and watch out for fleas and ticks and spray some anti-tick powder after thorough grooming of your dog.
 This will soothe his irritation and he will not chew on his tail.

 5. Fractured tail

 Tail fractures are very common in dogs, especially in dogs with big tails.
 Tail fractures happen when a tail gets stuck in a door, or someone steps on it accidentally.
-It is another very common reason why dogs chew on their tails.
+It is another very common reason why do dogs bite their tail.
 Take your dog to the vet for treatment before it becomes bad.

 6. Hunting instinct